 To summerize

 DKIM rotation ensures that even if a key is compromised, it will become obsolete after a period of time, limiting the window of vulnerability.
-Additionally, setting up DMARC for the MOERA domain is crucial to protect against email fraud targeting this domain.
+Setting up DMARC for the MOERA domain is critical to protect against email fraud targeting this domain, and by preventing inbound DMARC failures with the oreject override action from reaching user inboxes, you will harden your DKIM and DMARC configuration in Microsoft 365.